jtmurphysr/CoffeeMachine/README.md

 2. **Implement a Persistent Bank**: Allow the machine’s bank balance to persist across runs.
 3. **Optimize Resource Deduction and Refill**: Include features for refilling resources manually.
 4. **Enhance User Interface**: Implement a graphical or web-based interface for more user-friendly operation.
+5. **Refills Resources**:  Implement a method to restore/update resources
 ---

 ## How to Run